-Tel Dor pool
+Tel Dor National Park

 Located along the Mediterranean coast, about 6 miles north of Caesarea, Tel Dor is an important archaeological site with a long and rich history.
 Having a seaport, ancient Dor was settled by the Canaanites, the Israelites, the Philistines, and even the Romans.
-Although not developed to tourism, this hidden gem is well worth a visit.
+Although not developed for tourism, this hidden gem is well worth a visit.

 History of Dor